chienerh/ROB530-Final-Project/README.md

 rosbag play PATH_TO_BAG_FILE.bag
 ```
 ### LOAM with KITTI data
-- rostopic of kitti point cloud is "/kitti/velo/pointcloud", so remap "/multi_scan_points" to "/kitti/velo/pointcloud" in loam_velodyne.launch.
+- Rostopic of kitti point cloud is "/kitti/velo/pointcloud", so remap "/multi_scan_points" to "/kitti/velo/pointcloud" in `loam_velodyne.launch`.
+- Set lidar to be "VLP-16" in `loam_velodyne.launch`.

 ### LOAM with KAIST Dataset
 - Use [File Player](https://github.com/irapkaist/file_player) to publish KAIST data into ros message.
-- rostopic of KAIST dataset point cloud topic is `"/ns1/velodyne_points"`, so remap `"/multi_scan_points"` to `"/ns1/velodyne_points"` in `loam_velodyne.launch`.
+- Rostopic of KAIST dataset point cloud topic is `"/ns1/velodyne_points"`, so remap `"/multi_scan_points"` to `"/ns1/velodyne_points"` in `loam_velodyne.launch`.

 ## Result
 ![seq00](/result/00_cmp.png)